lisa-lumos/JavaScript/04-js-behind-the-scenes.md

 For function expressions, and arrow functions, whether or not they are hoisted depends on whether they were created using var/const/let.
 Because they are essentially variables.

 ## Hoisting and TDZ in Practice
+Best practices:
+- Avoid using var to declare variables.
+- declare your variables at the top of each scope
+- declare all your functions first, then use them only after the declaration

+In the browser, `window` is the global object of JS in the browser.
+When you type `window` in the Console and hit return, you can see all global objects.
+The variables declared with `var` will create properties on this window object, but the variables declared with `let`/`const` will not do this.
+For example, if you declare `var x = 1;`, then you can verify this using `console.log(x === window.x);`, which returns true.
+So, variables declared with `var` can have some implications in some cases.

 ## The this Keyword